Alcohol and Substance Abuse Evaluation

 Alcohol withdrawal

-Many alcoholics experience "the shakes" approximately 12-24 hours after their last drink.
+Many people with alcoholism experience "the shakes" approximately 12-24 hours after their last drink.
 The shakes are tremors caused by overexcitation of the CNS.

 Tremor may be accompanied by tachycardia, diaphoresis, anorexia, and insomnia.

-After 24-72 hours, the alcoholic may have rum fits (ie, generalized seizures).
+After 24-72 hours, a person with alcoholism may have rum fits (ie, generalized seizures).

 Delirium tremens (DT) begins 3-5 days after the last drink.
 DT is characterized by disorientation, fever, and visual hallucinations.